drovak/hpcalcpdp8/README.md

 ### REQUIREMENTS ###

-This has been tested and works fine under `SimH`.
+This has been tested and works fine under SimH.
 Previous versions have run well on Omnibus hardware.
 With macros, a 4k HP-35 only version is available, but otherwise, it requires two fields (8k words) to run.
-This program relies on the over-typing of a single line of text with the video terminal flag set;
+This program relies on the over-typing of a single line of text with the video terminal switch set;
 hence, a video terminal is recommended.
 However, a rudimentary printing terminal option has been developed.

-`palbart` is used to assemble the file for use under `SimH`. `gcc` or `clang` is used to compile `obj2oct`, which is a simple utility used to convert a `nonpareil` object file to an octal syntax used in the program.
-A simple `Makefile` is provided in order to assemble the binary for `SimH` use, and can be used assuming `palbart` is installed as `pal` in your path.
+`palbart` is used to assemble the file for use under SimH. `gcc` or `clang` is used to compile `obj2oct`, which is a simple utility used to convert a `nonpareil` object file to an octal syntax used in the program.
+A simple `Makefile` is provided in order to assemble the binary for SimH use, and can be used assuming `palbart` is installed as `pal` in your path.

 ### BASIC USAGE ###

-Starting the program at `0200` will run the simulator; switching SR0 (the left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes if assembled with the default options.
+Starting the program at 0200 will run the simulator; switching SR0 (the left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes if assembled with the default options.
 Typing `?` will print the valid keys used to interact with the simulator, again assuming the full version was assembled.

 ### OS/8 USAGE ###

-Ensure the flags are set correctly; the default options are for the 8k full-featured OS/8 version, which should work fine.
+Ensure the switches are set correctly; the default options are for the 8k full-featured OS/8 version, which should work fine.
 Transfer the file to the OS/8 image of your choice using PIP, but first, ensure that the assembly file has DOS line endings.
 In VIM, you can do this with `:e ++ff=dos` followed by a